-As of January 1, 2018, all cockpits require a minimum 10 cm (4 in) clearance above driver's helmet, covering at least 50% of the top of the helmet and at least 50% of the side of the helmet with the driver's head in the furthest aft position, as an integral part of the cockpit construction.
+All cockpits must afford a minimum of 10 cm (4in) clearance above the drivers' helmet and extending laterally at least 45° from the vertical.
+(See Figure 1), covering at least 50 % of the top of the helmet and at least 50 % of the side of the helmet with the driver's head in the furthest aft position.